</>

 • 3Ensure your file is actually saved as UTF-8 (check your editor's encoding settings).

-• 4UTF-8 is the only charset you should use in 2026 — it supports all languages and emoji.
+• 4UTF-8 is the only charset you should use in 2026.
+It supports all languages and emoji.

 Check Your HTML Now